DbDibyendu/Video-component/Approach_to_implement_API.md

-# Some Basic shell commands to check the list of available device
+# Some Basic shell commands to check the list of available device Manually
 To list all video devices picked up by the kernel

     ls -ltrh /dev/video*